Hope and a Home for a Family

 I know that many people wonder how a family like ours ends up needing to live in a shelter.
 I think we probably have a pretty typical reason – I lost my job and couldn’t find another one in the town in which we lived.
 However, I’ve been told that the rest of our story isn’t quite as typical.

-Finally we found “Out of the Woods,” a small shelter run by the Unitarian Church for families with children.
+Finally, we found Out of the Woods, a small shelter run by the Unitarian Church for families with children.
 Their goal is to help families like ours move from homelessness to stable, sustainable housing.
+They connected us with Homes First, which just happened to have a single-family home that would be available in two months.

 Now I have a job I love.
-We still don’t have the money for a car so I bicycle there every day from the eastside neighborhood.
-On my days off, I continue work on my own business.
-Ocean stays home and schools our kids.
+We still don’t have the money for a car, so I bicycle there every day from the Eastside neighborhood.
+On my days off, I continue working on my own business.
+Ocean stays home and teaches our kids.
+We never expected to be in this situation.
+When it happened, we felt a moment of despair, but we kept moving forward to make it better.